 Want to hit the open road on the two wheels of a motorcycle in the state of Mississippi?
 Before you drive off into the sunset, get to know some important Mississippi laws and safety regulations.

 In order to obtain an endorsement, you must first hold a valid Mississippi driver’s license.
 Then you can get a temporary permit.
-After further testing and inspection of your bike, you can obtain a 4- or 8-year endorsement.
+After further testing and inspection of your bike, you can obtain a four- or eight-year endorsement.

 For a free legal consultation, call 800-537-8185

-- The state of Mississippi takes motorcycle safety seriously.
+The state of Mississippi takes motorcycle safety seriously.
 In fact, if a person purchases a motorcycle from a retailer, Mississippi law requires that $50 of the amount paid for the bike goes to the Mississippi Trauma Care Systems Fund.

 to find a Morris Bart office near you.